jahnagoldman/design-patterns/README.md

 # Design Patterns
 In my Advanced Java class, I presented on the topic of Design Patterns from the Gang of Four.
-These are my PowerPoint slides code examples I created for the following Design Patterns:
+Here are my PowerPoint slides and code examples I created for the following Design Patterns: